vegaprotocol/documentation/versioned_docs/version-v0.71/concepts/trading-on-vega/market-protections.md

 Note: A market's risk model is defined within the market proposal.

 ### Price monitoring triggers
 Each market has a set of price monitoring triggers.
 When those points are breached, the market will enter a price monitoring auction.
-Price monitoring triggers are defined in a market's proposal, and a governance proposal to change them can be raised and voted on by tokenholders.
+Price monitoring triggers are defined in a market's proposal, and a governance proposal to change them can be raised and voted on by tokenholders. .
+Each market can have a maximum of 5 sets of price monitoring triggers for a market.

 Each trigger contains:
 * *Horizon*: Time horizon of the price projection in seconds